Getting Started with Twitter

 - It’s worth mentioning again, but Tweets have a maximum of

 140280 characters – so think carefully about what you want to say!

 - Mentions – if you include someone’s Twitter username – e.g. @FaithActionnet – as part of your message, that person will be notified that you’ve Tweeted about them.
 It’s great for getting people involved in conversations, or telling your followers about someone.

 - Replies – have something to say about what someone else has Tweeted?
 Hit the Reply button – a speech bubble – on a Tweet, and your Tweet will be linked with theirs.
-It’s great for keeping conversations together, or you can even reply to your own Tweets to join them together for when 140 characters isn’t enough.
+It’s great for keeping conversations together, or you can even reply to your own Tweets to join them together in a ‘thread’.

 - Retweets and Likes – next to the Reply button, you’ll find two more ways of interacting with a Tweet.
 The Retweet button lets you republish someone’s Tweet to your own followers – come across something interesting, witty or insightful?
 Hit the Retweet button and let your followers see it too!
 The Like button, on the other hand, is a simple way of showing your support for a Tweet.

 - Photos and Videos – you can share photos (up to 4) or video (up to 140 seconds long) by uploading them alongside your Tweet.
 If you’re using the Twitter app on your smartphone, you can even take new photos or record a video without leaving the app.
 Adding media to Tweets is a great way to catch people’s attention too!

 — FaithAction (@FaithActionnet) September 12, 2017

 So, I hope that’s enough to get you started.
 I’d love to hear how you get on, or if there’s anything else you’d like us to cover in future articles – you can contact me at email@example.com

 (Updated 8/11/17 due to Twitter increasing character limit in Tweets from 140 to 280.)